The number one determinant of happiness is a good job.

 Eventually, those more price-competitive imports were of good or better quality.
 So we went overseas to study innovations in industrial process improvement like Lean.
 But again, it was never to enrich the person’s experience; it was to eliminate waste.
 It was never about allowing people to express their gifts fully.

 That’s the piece business has missed and that’s the piece we’ve found on our journey at Barry-Wehmiller.
 People are capable of doing amazing things if we just give them the environment in which they can discover, develop, share and be appreciated for their gifts.
 Creating opportunities through which they can realize their potential and be appreciated for it is how we, in business, can fix the broken American dream.

 A quote from a recent CBS News article offers great perspective:

 According to a December 2014 New York Times poll, the number of Americans who still believe in the American Dream is slipping.
 It was 72 percent in early 2009, at the worst of the financial crisis, and 64 percent this past December, in spite of the improved economy… The flip side of the news that faith in the American Dream has slipped to 64 percent, is that 64 percent — nearly two-thirds of Americans — still DO believe in an idea that is often about much more than making money.

 People want to believe.
-It’s our responsibility as leaders to make the American Dream a reality.
-We can do this by moving away from the singular focus on shareholder value and working towards leadership practices that create a ‘safe’ environment.
+It’s our responsibility as leaders to make the American dream a reality.
+We can do this by moving away from the singular focus on shareholder value and working towards leadership practices that create a "safe" environment.
 An environment where people feel valued for who they are and what they do as we collectively aspire to a vision that creates value for all stakeholders.
-Business could be the most powerful force for good if it simply cared about the lives they touch.
+Business could be the most powerful force for good if it simply cared about the lives it touches.